 This equipment must be monitored on a regular basis to make sure it continues to function properly.
-Public Safety is responsible for maintaining equipment and systems installed to prevent or control fires.
-The various systems and equipment are detailed on page 8.
+The Office of Public Safety is responsible for maintaining equipment and systems installed to prevent or control fires.
+The various systems and equipment are detailed on page 45.